samoylenko/samoylenko.me/README.md

 colleagues who are just starting their professional career in application security.

-This document contains a list of items which we think may help build the required skills and knowledge quickly.
-We also share our practical, real-world experience and advice with those who want to make a difference and become and information security professionals able to productively interact with development teams - a skill which is currently in a very high demand.
+This page contains a list of items which we think may help build the required skills and knowledge quickly.
+We also share our practical, real-world experience and advice with those who want to make a difference and become an application security professionals who can productively interact both with development teams and management - a skill which is currently in a very high demand.

 ## What to learn (and why)

-Becoming an application security professional requires working knowledge in at least two areas: computer security and software development.
+Becoming an application security professional requires knowledge and practice in computer security and software development.
+This section is our recommendations on how to start in these two areas.

+We will focus mostly on the security part for two reasons: it's the primary motivation for this document, and software development communities have already created and published excellent guides on every topic of your choosing.

 ### Security skills